open-quantum-safe/liboqs/oqsbuilder/README.md

 endif()
 ```

-If not specified, then this implementation is always included.
+If not specified, then this implementation is not enabled/disabled by implementation-specific flags.
+It might still be controlled by parameter flags (such as with the default implementation of each parameter set) or by platform flags (such as CUDA/ICICLE implementations).

 Notes:
 - Some implementations are further hidden behind platform guards.
 For example, CUDA implementations also need `OQS_USE_CUPQC` in addition to the individual implementation `enable_by`